jaywink/ansible-letsencrypt/README.md

 * `letsencrypt_certbot_args` - Additional command line args to be passed to Certbot-- will be combined with `letsencrypt_certbot_default_args`.
 See [the Certbot docs](https://certbot.eff.org/docs/using.html) for arguments you may pass.
 * `letsencrypt_certbot_default_args` - Please see `defaults/main.yml` what the default arguments are.
 Also, you could add To override all the arguments to Certbot, for example to use another plugin, set them using this variable.
 * `letsencrypt_certbot_verbose` - Make Certbot output to console (default `true`).
 * `letsencrypt_certbot_version` - Set specific Certbot version, for example a git tag or branch.
 Note that the lowest version of Certbot we support is 0.6.0.
+Has no effect on Debian 9.
 * `letsencrypt_force_renew` - Whether to attempt renewal always, default to `true`.
 * `letsencrypt_pause_services` - List of services to stop/start while calling Certbot.
 * `letsencrypt_request_www` - Request `www.` automatically (default `true`).